xatzel/workshop-git/README.md

 ### 4
-I see a little silhouetto of a man
+I see a little silhouetto of a man<br>
-Scaramouch, Scaramouch will you do the Fandango Thunderbolt and lightning very very frightening me Gallileo, Gallileo, Gallileo, Gallileo, Gallileo, figaro, magnifico
+Scaramouch, Scaramouch will you do the Fandango<br>
+Thunderbolt and lightning very very frightening me<br>
+Gallileo, Gallileo, Gallileo, Gallileo, Gallileo, figaro, magnifico<br>

 ### 5
 I'm just a poor boy and nobody loves me